denten-books/plain-text/2-device.md

 Wittgenstein finally describes the mechanisms of reading as an "indirect way of transmitting a feeling."
-"Something that we can never know happens at the other end" of the communication act.
+"Something that we can never know happens at the other end" of the communication act [@wittgenstein_blue_1965, 185].
 Communication, as we would say today, is always mediated.
 In conclusion of the notebooks, Wittgenstein imagines the possibility of unmediated, "direct" modes communication, capable of transmitting feelings from one person to another.
-"We are inclined to say that when we communicate a feeling to someone, something which we can never know happens at the other end" [@wittgenstein_blue_1965, 185].
 We are ultimately limited by private sensations of knowledge.
 Any sense of affirmation comes through further expression entailing further uncertainty.

 Thought experiments in *The Blue and Brown Notebooks* do not amount to a cohesive model of communication, semiotics, or the mind.
 They do however contain the seeds of the reading and writing machines later imagined by Alan Turing and subsequently passed into the foundations of computer science.
 Wittgenstein's experimental thought machines prefigure the modern computer.
-Wittgenstein conjures these fantastical broken machines ultimately to address the problem of symbolic interpretation.
+Wittgenstein conjures these fantastical broken mechanisms of comprehension ultimately to address the problem of symbolic interpretation.

-*Philosophical Grammar,* written around the same time as the *Blue and Brown Notebooks*, gives us another into the pre-history of the literary device.
+*Philosophical Grammar,* written around the same time as the *Blue and Brown Notebooks*, gives us another glimpse into the pre-history of the literary device.
 It begins again with a problem of "understanding" and "not understanding."
 "To understand language," Wittgenstein writes, means "to take in symbolism as a whole" [@wittgenstein_philosophical_1974, 5].
 From the very first passages, Wittgenstein envisions "understanding" as a type of trans-mediation.
 In comparing the understanding of language propositions to music, he writes: "for explanation I can only translate the musical picture into a picture in another medium and let one picture throw light on the other" [@wittgenstein_philosophical_1974, 5 & 41].
-And elsewhere: "How curious: we should like to explain the understanding of a gesture as a translation into words, and the understanding of words as a translation into gestures" [@wittgenstein_philosophical_1974, 42].
-Ultimately, he describes what we mean by "understanding" as a "process of translation from one symbolism into another; tracing a picture, copying something, or translating into another mode of representation" [@wittgenstein_philosophical_1974, 45].
-To understand something something said is akin to modeling it in clay or drawing.
+And elsewhere: "How curious: we should like to explain the understanding of a gesture as a *translation* into words, and the understanding of words as a translation into gestures [emphasis mine]" [@wittgenstein_philosophical_1974, 42].
+In conclusion, he again describes what we mean by "understanding" as a "process of translation from one symbolism into another; tracing a picture, copying something, or translating into another mode of representation" [@wittgenstein_philosophical_1974, 45].
+To understand something said is akin to modeling it in clay or drawing, he writes.
+There understanding comes through the comparative use of both modes of representation.

-In light of our earlier discussion about metaphoric transference, Wittgenstein's hermeneutics amount to the making of metaphors across media.
-To understand, it is not enough to explain language in language.
+In light of our earlier discussion about metaphoric transference, Wittgenstein's hermeneutics can be understood as a type of metaphor making, across media.
+To comprehend something, it is not enough to paraphrase it in the same medium.
+It seems that language cannot be explained in language, for example.
 One must trade symbolisms, creating a metaphor that explains one representational system in terms of another.
 This process is not exact.
-How would one check if the "clay model" corresponds to the "language model" properly?
+How would one check if the "clay model" corresponds to the "language model" properly, for example?
 In thinking of the various ways in which the process of translation breaks, Wittgenstein continually returns to the pianola, a type of a player piano.
 In the player piano, the relationship between music score sheet and the keyboard is rigidly defined.
 Perforated sheet music passes through the machine, activating a set of corresponding pins.
 The conceptual world of the mechanism and the conceptual world of music notation correspond exactly.
-The machine in effect enacts the metaphor.
+The machine enacts the metaphor through rigid connections.
+We are guaranteed correspondence in a sense.
+But like the other mechanisms, the pianola can break too.

 ![Electrically-operated musical instrument by Clyde Coleman of Chicago, Il.
 1914, US1107495A.](images/pianola.png)